 A sprained ankle – we’ve all had one, but did you do the right thing at the time to ensure it healed properly?
+If not healed properly it can so often lead to on going foot and ankle pain.
 There are an infinite number of ways to sprain an ankle.
 This article focuses on the most common mode of onset where there is a rolling over motion of the ankle joint.
 During this motion, the anatomical structure most at risk is the anterior talofibular ligament, which may tear partially or completely.

-Annoyingly, if you’ve sprained your ankle in the past, it is more susceptible to re-injury in the future.
+Annoyingly, if you’ve sprained your ankle in the past, it is more susceptible to re-injury in the future and thus this leads to foot and ankle pain.
 This is because we bear a significant amount of weight through this joint.
 Thus, when you roll over it, the force transmitted through the ligaments is so great that their tensile strength is weakened considerably.
 Ligaments are the structures that hold to two bones together at a joint.
 They do have some elastic properties but if stretched beyond a certain point and for too long a time, they will stretch or tear to a point beyond return.
 Thus, when a joint is dislocated it is vital that it be set immediately to avoid permanent disruption of the surrounding ligaments.
 Similarly, when you sprain an ankle, there are certain vital steps to follow to avoid further damage to the ligaments.
 The severity of the sprain will greatly determine the best approach to caring for your sprained ankle.
 Ankle sprains can be categorised into two [extremely broad] categories: bad, or really bad.

 BAD – can be caused by walking or jogging, resulting in a trip or fall and leading to a rolling of the ankle.
 The pain is intense but wears off significantly within 5-10minutes.
 You might even feel capable of returning to the activity you were doing, you may be forced to limp, and there is moderate swelling, usually with little to no bruising around the ankle.